Banner Health

 Learn more about head and neck cancer signs, symptoms and types

-In general, head and neck cancers are diagnosed in later stages, making it more difficult to treat.
-Doctors can use tests such as a physical exam, blood test, biopsy and image testing to help diagnose head and neck cancer and determine whether it has spread to other parts of the body.
+Health care providers use methods such as physical exams, blood tests, biopsy and imaging studies to diagnose head and neck cancer and find out if it has spread to other parts of the body.

 Learn more about head and neck cancer tests, diagnosis and stages.